-Pick proof locks and bump proof locks can prevent a sneaky burglary attack if they’re as good as advertised.
-Homeowners want to secure their homes against a burglar to keep their family and valuables safe.
-Before, people were just stressed over lock picking and kick-ins, but now burglars use the technique known as lock bumping.
+Quality pick proof locks and bump proof locks can prevent a sneaky burglary attack if they’re as good as advertised.
+Homeowners want to secure their homes against burglars to keep their families safe.
+Before, people were just stressed over lock picking and kick-ins, but now burglars use the technique known as lock-bumping.

-As a shopper, you should know about two things—when a lock offers genuine bump proof protection, and when a lock company only adds the term “bump proof” as a marketing tactic.
+As a shopper, you should know about two things—when a lock offers genuine bump-proof protection and when a lock company only adds “bump proof” as a marketing tactic.

-So, being aware of the finicky contrasts between bump proof locks and pick proof locks can assist you with keeping your home and family protected.
+So, being aware of the finicky contrasts between bump-proof and pick-proof locks can assist you with keeping your home and family protected.

 How Does Lock Picking Work?

 Lock picking has existed since the invention of locks.
 Locksmiths require the art of lock picking to assist homeowners, car owners, and business owners with accessing their property when they have lost their keys (or lockout).
-The truth, it wasn’t logical to design an unbeatable lock since people frequently lose keys.
-So locksmiths made it so they could do only what was needed.
+It wasn’t logical to design an unbeatable lock since people frequently lose keys.
+So locksmiths made it so they could do what was needed.

-The assumption back then, made by locksmiths, is that regular criminal couldn’t do the task of “picking” a lock.
-In simple terms, picking a lock involves using the tools to manipulate the internal components of the lock so the user render the locking component useless.
+The assumption back then, made by locksmiths, is that regular criminals couldn’t do the task of “picking” a lock.
+In simple terms, picking a lock involves using the tools to manipulate the lock’s internal components so the user renders the locking component useless.

-In pin and tumbler locks, the user moves the pins and held them into the same position the key would move them to open the lock.
+In pin and tumbler locks, the user moves the pins and holds them in the same position the key would force them to open the lock.
 Many tools nowadays can pick a lock, including hairpins.

 What is Lock Bumping?

-You can call lock picking an art, however, lock bumping is more abrupt and significantly simpler to perform.
-Also, the quickest ways that an intruder enters illegally into your home with little noise.
+You can call lock picking an art; however, lock bumping is more abrupt and significantly simpler to enter illegally into your home with little noise.

 Also, you can make bump keys with only a couple of household tools.
-People use these keys alongside the assistance of a bump hammer, rubber hammer, or screwdriver to force the key into the keyhole.
-The fast movement of the bump key forces all the pins to raise, permitting the lock to open.
+People use these keys with a bump hammer, rubber hammer, or screwdriver to force the key into the keyhole.
+The fast movement of the bump key causes all the pins to rise, permitting the lock to open.

-You can find today many places or sites where you can find information on making bump keys, for example, Google search.
+Today, you can find many places or sites where you can find information on making bump keys, for example, Google search.

-Regrettably, bump keys aren’t difficult to get since they are tools of the Locksmithing trade, which makes this practice somewhat sneakier since criminals use the same devices locksmiths used to help people experiencing a lockout.
+Regrettably, bump keys aren’t challenging to get since they are tools of the Locksmithing trade, making this practice somewhat sneakier since criminals use the same devices locksmiths use to help people experiencing a lockout.

-The only pick proof locks that exist are those that don’t need a key at all.
-To get a 100% pick-proof lock, consider purchasing an electronic lock that features biometrics or enters a pin code.
-However, if you still want to use a traditional lock and key, some pick-resistant locks are available in the present day.
+The only pick-proof locks that exist are those that don’t need a key at all.
+To get a 100% pick-proof lock, consider purchasing an electronic lock that features biometrics or enters a PIN code.
+However, if you still want to use a traditional lock and key, some quality locks are available today.

-Search for a lock that includes an added set of tumblers, since this makes it more difficult to pick.
-Yes, I said, more difficult, and not impossible for trained professionals.
-Since there’s a set of tumblers, that an expert can pick with the correct tools.
+Please search for a lock with an added set of tumblers since this makes picking more challenging.
+Yes, I said, more complicated but not impossible for trained professionals since there’s a set of tumblers that an expert can lock pick with the correct tools.

-When you don’t know what to search for, you can find pick proof in their name of the lock.
-Lock makers know that you want to be careful about home security.
-Therefore, they fully publicize the fact that it protects the tumbler from attacks.
+When you don’t know what to search for, you can find proof in the name of the lock.
+Lockmakers know that you want to be careful about home security.
+Therefore, they fully publicize that it protects the tumbler from attacks.

 Bump Proof Locks

-Bump proof locks are made differently than their pick proof partners, in that they can have keyholes, but the aim for the locksmith is different—it needs to shield against bump keys, not picking tools.
-You could also install a smart lock with no keyhole so your doors are completely protected from lock bumping and lock picking techniques.
+Bump-proof locks are made differently than their pick-proof partners in that they can have keyholes, but the aim for the locksmith is different—it needs to shield against bump keys, not picking tools.
+You could also install a smart lock with no keyhole to protect your doors from lock bumping and lock-picking techniques.

-Buy a lock that uses an abnormal key
+Buy a Lock that uses an Uncommon Key

 One approach to bump-proof your lock is to buy a lock that uses an abnormally shaped key.
-Burglars that use the bump technique to enter homes will usually convey a set of bump keys with them.
-These keys can fit into traditional locks.
+Burglars that use the bump technique to enter homes usually convey a set of bump keys that fit into traditional locks.

 Kwikset Bump Guard Protection

-Kwikset locks also exist that feature Bump Guard technology that uses a side-locking bar rather than the traditional pin and tumbler system.
-This will also protect against lock picking.
+Kwikset locks also feature Bump Guard technology that uses a side-locking bar rather than the traditional pin and tumbler system.
+It will also protect against lock picking.

 These locks can’t open with the use of bump keys.
-Disc tumbler locks don’t use pins and completely bump proof.
+Disc tumbler locks don’t use pins and are entirely bump-proof.

-Locks that use a numerical keypad will be bump proof.
-When there’s no tumbler or usage of keys, it’s impossible for a criminal to use a bump key.
+Locks that use a numerical keypad will be bump-proof.
+When there’s no tumbler or usage of keys, a criminal can’t use a bump key.

 You may need to stress over an electronic lock being hacked, but that’s another story.